Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Folk Music Festival

 Admission to the Festival

 Ticket prices for the Vancouver Folk Music Festival vary depending on how many days you wish to attend, your age, and when you buy your tickets.
-For 2026, full weekend passes are available at Holiday Rates, which are the lowest prices offered.
-These rates are available until 11:59 pm on December 31st, 2025.
+Full weekend passes are available starting at Holiday Rates, which are the lowest prices offered.
+Those rates were available until 11:59 pm on December 31st, 2025.

 2026 Holiday Rate Full Weekend Tickets